mitre/heimdall-terraform/README.md

 ### IAM Roles

 IAM roles allow AWS to assume certain permissions when remediating a non-compliant config rule.
 The configuration for these roles can be found under the `roles` directory.
 All roles should have the `AssumeRoleTrustRelationship` trust policy, as well as both the `SsmOnboardingInlinePolicy` and `SSMQuickSetupEnableExplorerInlinePolicy` inline policies.
 On top of this, a role should have the MINIMUM permissions it needs to perform its specific remediation task.
+When specifying the remediation role in a `parameters.json` file, you must specify the region (i.e. no generics that can be assiumed like).
+The default aws prefix would be `arn:aws:iam::...` and the gov west prefix would be `arn:aws-us-gov:iam::...`.

 ### SSM Documents